MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 The following feature selection modules are provided in Machine Learning Studio.

-### Filter-Based Feature Selection
+### Filter Based Feature Selection

-When you use the [Filter-Based Feature Selection](filter-based-feature-selection.md) module, you can choose from among well-known feature selection methods.
+When you use the [Filter Based Feature Selection](filter-based-feature-selection.md) module, you can choose from among well-known feature selection methods.
 The module outputs both the feature selection statistics and the filtered dataset.

 Your choice of a filter selection method depends in part on what sort of input data you have.